ImmutableVariable/ImmutableVariable/README.md

 ## Hi there 👋
-Im a hobbist programmer who enjoys solving problems!
+I'm a hobbist developer who enjoys creating software, and implementing algorithms I find cool.
+I don't really have a specific focus, but a lot of cryptography and mathematically based stuff is quite interesting to me.
+I also have a series of challenges I post in this [repository](https://github.com/ImmutableVariable/Coding-Challenges) that I try to solve in different languages.
+Other than programming, I enjoy playing video games, and creating/flying FPV/Camera drones.

 ### Skills
-- Programming Languages: Rust, Javascript, Python
+- Programming Languages: Rust, Javascript, Python, Haskell*
-- Web Development: HTML, CSS, React
+- Web Development: HTML, CSS, React, TailwindCSS*
 - Databases: SQL (PostgreSQL), MongoDB
 - Version Control: Git

-### Interests
-Aside from programming, I enjoy exploring new technologies.
-I also enjoy gaming!
-- 🌱 I’m currently learning more rust 😅
-- 📫 How to reach me: whalebot.contact@gmail.com
-- ⚡ Fun fact: Sloths are the best animal
+*Currently learning